Does this look familiar?

 4) On the pop-up window, expand the dialog after each: USB settings > USB selective suspend setting.
 Then set it to be Disable from the drop-down menu.
 Click OK to save your setting.

-1) Type update in the Search box from Start menu.
+1) Type update in the Search box from the Start menu.
 Then click Check for updates on the top result.

 2) On the pop-up page, click Check for updates.